stengoes/code_examples_c-/examples/timers/README.md

-Implementation of a Timer class that asynchronously executes a function after a specified timeout has expired.
+Implementation of a Timer class that asynchronously executes a callback function after a specified timeout has expired.
-Note that while waiting for expiration, the Timer could also be reset or stopped!
+Note that in this implementation you can also reset or stop the Timer!

 ### Timer
 TODO: document the Timer class a little more here!